-Written by George Ryan; PhD student with SCENARIO DTP.
+Written by George Ryan; PhD student with SCENARIO DTP, University of Reading, UK.

 There is no doubt that COP29 is vital to ensuring that we mitigate the most severe impacts of climate change over the next century with current trends limiting our chances of restricting warming to below 2 degrees Celsius.
 Much of the discussion at this year’s event has been geared towards a new financial paradigm- the new collective quantified goal (NCQG) on climate finance with calls to increase spending to $1 trillion per annum to aid developing countries in their fight against climate change (1).
 While these intentions are honourable and will provide vital support, I believe that the core of the financial discussion should also involve global funding of scientific research to find clean energy solutions.